AbstractEyes/lattice_vocabulary/README.md

 The preliminary version has multiple built-in formulas for generating and manipulating symbolic lattices, including:
 - Cayley-Menger determinants for volume and resonance calculations
+- Cantor and Cantor-Graham mappings for masked infinite structures and control
 - Triplet alignment rules for routing consistency
 - RoSE score calculations for relational and semantic alignment similarity
   - Missing the theta controllers